Effect-TS/stream/docs/modules/Take.ts.md

 Creates an effect from `Effect<R, E, A>` that does not fail, but succeeds with the `Take<E, A>`.
 Error from stream when pulling is converted to `Take.failCause`.
-Creates a singleton chunk.
+Creates a single value chunk.

 **Signature**